 (iii) Relative versus absolute changes

 We turn now to the question of whether suburbanisation occurs through relative or absolute changes in the distribution of those in poverty.
 We do not measure changes in the absolute number of people who are poor or not-poor over time due to the alterations to the Income Deprivation measure discussed above.
 Instead, we look at how the share of the poor and non-poor within each city shift over time for each decile of neighbourhoods.
 Figure 3 shows changes for the share poor and non-poor by deciles of distance from centre (as defined in 2004) while Figure 4 shows the equivalent by density.
-Deciles are defined in 2004 so the shifts show the effects of both new housing supply and the displacement of one group by the other.
+Deciles are defined in 2004 so the shifts show the effects of both new housing supply and changes in the occupation of the existing stock.
 For each group (poor or non-poor), the changes across the deciles in a city sum to zero since a gain by one decile comes at the expense of others.

-London is again an exceptional case in the UK context; it shows the most wholesale change and a pattern which is rather different to the other cities, with the most central five deciles all showing a reduction in their share of the poor and a gain in their share of the non-poor.
+London is again an exceptional case in the UK context.
+It shows the most wholesale change and a pattern which is rather different to the other cities, with the most central five deciles all showing a reduction in their share of the poor and a gain in their share of the non-poor.
 There is a similar picture in relation to density with only the most dense decile not showing a rise in the non-poor group.
 As noted above, this city showed the second greatest drop in RCI and the greatest drop in RDI.
 Here we can clearly see absolute suburbanisation underway, and it is affecting the most central half of the city.
 Between them, the inner five deciles saw their share of the TTWA’s poor decline by 5.3 per cent.
-With around 1.22 million poor in London (taking the population and poverty rates from Table 1), this equates to a reduction of approximately 65,000 people in an 11 year period within this half of the city.
+With around 1.22 million poor in London (taking the population and poverty rates from Table 1), this equates to a reduction of approximately 65,000 poor people in an 11 year period within this half of the city.

 [Figures 3 and 4 about here]

 In the other larger cities, the changes are less extensive, but nevertheless there is clear evidence of absolute suburbanisation.
 In terms of centrality, the changes mainly occur in the most central one or two deciles.
 These were the locations with the greatest over-representation of the poor population in 2004 (see Figure 1 above).
-It is in these places that the share of the city’s poor declines most markedly while the share of the non-poor rises, indicating a direct displacement of lower income groups.
+It is in these places that the share of the city’s poor declines most markedly while the share of the non-poor rises simultaneously.
 Liverpool is an exception here, as the rise in non-poor groups in the central decile is accompanied by only minimal decline in the share of poor groups living there, suggesting only relative suburbanisation in this case.
-Liverpool local authority has the most affordable housing of any of the cities in our study (ONS 2017).
+Liverpool local authority has the most affordable housing of any of the cities in our study (Table 1) so the impacts of welfare reform are likely to be least significant here.
 In other cases, the absolute scale of the impacts is again substantial: for Manchester, we can estimate 13,000 fewer poor living in the inner two deciles, 9000 fewer in Birmingham and 6000 fewer in Glasgow.
 Across the eleven larger cities, the number of poor in the inner two deciles has declined by about 80,000.